 Pillar 3: Quality integration

-This pillar involves integrating design error detection and prevention into the production process.
-The purpose of this pillar is to remove the root causes of defects by understanding why they occur.
+This pillar involves integrating manufacturing performance, quality assurance, design error detection and prevention into the production process.
+The purpose of this pillar is to improve quality management by removing the root causes of defects and understanding why they occur.

 Pillar 4: Focused improvement

-The idea of focused improvement involves assembling cross-functional teams to address specific issues that are occurring with equipment and coming up with solutions that consider each team that interacts with that asset.
-Since TPM as a concept dictates that everyone in a facility should contribute to maintenance activities, it’s important to involve each functional area in problem-solving tasks so that everyone’s unique point of view is considered.
+The idea of focused improvement involves assembling cross-functional teams to address specific issues that are occurring with equipment maintenance and coming up with solutions that consider each team that interacts with that asset.
+Since the TPM process dictates that everyone in a facility should contribute to routine maintenance activities, it’s important to involve each functional area in problem-solving maintenance tasks so that everyone’s unique point of view is considered.

 Pillar 5: New equipment management

-This pillar uses the knowledge that is gained through the each worker’s interactions with facility equipment to improve the design of new equipment.
-This allows new equipment to perform better with fewer issues, due to employee involvement that’s based on cross-functional knowledge.
+This pillar uses the knowledge that is gained through each interaction maintenance personnel has with facility equipment to improve the design of new equipment and equipment reliability.
+This allows new equipment to perform better with fewer issues due to employee involvement that’s based on cross-functional knowledge.
 Overall equipment effectiveness is a common metric used to measure how well the facility is utilizing its equipment compared to its full potential.

 Pillar 6: Training and education

-The training and education pillar of TPM focuses on making sure everyone has the knowledge and skills necessary to carry out TPM across an entire facility.
+The training and education pillar of TPM principles focuses on making sure the maintenance team has the knowledge and skills necessary to carry out TPM across an entire facility.
 As Greg Folts commented on the Rooted in Reliability podcast, TPM must be both cross-functionally and vertically integrated in order to be successful.
 Training and education place importance on managers understanding why a successful TPM program is important and filtering that knowledge down correctly.

 Pillar 7: Safety, health, environment

 Simply put, this pillar refers to building a safe and healthy facility environment and eliminating any conditions that could be risky or harmful to facility workers’ well-being.
-The goal of this pillar is to provide a workplace that’s accident-free.
+The goal of this pillar is to provide an accident-free workplace.

-Implementing the foundation and pillars of TPM is a great start, but an important reality of any successful TPM program is that is must be a continuous effort.
+Implementing the foundation and pillars of TPM is a great start to early management, but an important reality of any successful TPM program is that it must be a continuous effort.
 Every level of employee, from personnel on the shop floor to upper management, must remain dedicated to the activities that make TPM possible.

 Want to learn more about TPM?
 Read more here.